doenjon/buckEuchre/GAME_STATE_SPEC.md

   round: number;          // Current round number (starts at 1)
   dealerPosition: number; // Current dealer (0-3)

-  // Blind/Kitty State
+  // Blind/Kitty State (for information only - not used in play)
-  blind: Card[];          // 4 cards in the blind
+  blind: Card[];          // 4 cards in the blind (remain hidden)
-  turnUpCard: Card | null; // Top card revealed from blind
+  turnUpCard: Card | null; // Top card revealed from blind (for info only)
   isClubsTurnUp: boolean; // If turn-up card is Club (no folding allowed)

   // Bidding State